karpikpl/list-changed-python-files-action/README.md

 ### `base_sha`

-**Required** Base sha commit id.
+**Required** Base sha commit ID.

 ### `head_sha`

-**Required** Head sha commit id.
+**Required** Head sha commit ID.

 ### `repo-owner`

 **Optional** Another repository owner, If not set, the current repository owner is used by default.
-Note that when you trying changing a repo, be aware that `GITHUB_TOKEN` should also have permission for that repository.
+Note that when you trying changing a repository, be aware that `GITHUB_TOKEN` should also have permission for that repository.

 ### `repo-name`

 **Optional** Another repository name.
 Of limited use on GitHub enterprise.
 If not set, the current repository is used by default.
-Note that when you trying changing a repo, be aware that `GITHUB_TOKEN` should also have permission for that repository.
+Note that when you trying changing a repository, be aware that `GITHUB_TOKEN` should also have permission for that repository.

 ### `repo-token`